cfelton/gizflo/README.md

 The default ports are typically the pin names given in the manufactures documentation or schematics.

-Example: Xess Xula2
+Example: XESS Xula2
 -------------------
-The following is a minimal example creating a board defition for the [Xess Xula2](http://www.xess.com/shop/product/xula2-lx25/).
+The following is a minimal example creating a board definition for the [Xess Xula2](http://www.xess.com/shop/product/xula2-lx25/).

 ```python